Commvault/kexer/README.md

 ## `kexer`

 Kexer (K8s Executor) is an addon apiserver to execute commands in a Kubernetes cluster.
-It is designed to be used to offload long running `exec` operations from the main `apiserver`.
+It is designed to be used to offload long running streaming operations like `exec`, `cp` from the main `apiserver`.
+It can also be used as a proxy for main `apiserver` with rest of the operations proxied to the main `apiserver`.

-## How It Works!

-Kexer acts like a simple proxy service by redirecting all the REST operations to main `apiserver` except the `exec` which are handled directly by calling the `kubelet` endpoint.
-As a result, the `exec` operations bypass the main apiserver and are handled directly by the `kubelet`.
+Kexer can also be used as a reverse proxy for clusters configured using a secret with endpoint and service-account token on the cluster that acts a `reverse proxy`.

 ### Highlights